ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-1-objects-intro-turtles.rst

 Objects - Instances of Classes
 ==============================

-In this unit, you will learn to use objects (variables of a class type) that have been designed by other programmers.
-Later on, in Unit 5, you will learn to create your own classes and objects.
+In this unit, you will learn to use objects created from classes that have been defined by other programmers.
+Later on, in Unit 5, you will learn to define your own classes.

 .. |runbutton| image:: Figures/run-button.png
     :height: 30px